 Benefits of Histogram –

-• To know whether the process produces within specifications.
+- To know whether the process is produced within specifications.

 Example of Histogram –